 You should also be aware that post-nuptial agreements are becoming more common as well.
-Our Clearwater Prenuptial Agreement attorney frequently use these types of documents when the financial circumstances of the parties change after marriage.
+Our Clearwater Prenuptial Agreement attorney frequently uses these types of documents when the financial circumstances of the parties change after marriage.
 A pre-marital business may develop into a major financial asset, one party may win the lottery or inherit a great deal of money.
-Any major financial development may justify the parties entering into a post-nuptial agreement for the purposes of establishing their rights to their assets post marriage.
+Any major financial development may justify the parties entering into a post-nuptial agreement for the purposes of establishing their rights to their assets post-marriage.
 Here again, these contracts can be complicated to draft in a way to insure they are enforceable and valid.
 If you are thinking of having a pre-nuptial agreement or post –marital agreement written, make sure you use an expert Clearwater Prenuptial Agreement attorney in Marital and Family Law to prepare your agreement.
 Call us today at (727) 531-8737 to schedule a free consultation to discuss your situation.